 After graduating from college in France, Anne began her career in business, earning an MBA in international management from the University of Dallas.
 She held marketing and sales management positions in the pharmaceutical and cosmetic industries before deciding to follow her passion in education.

 Sumeet joined AltSchool in 2013 as part of the Admissions team.
 Her work admitting students to AltSchool has been instrumental in her current role helping students and parents navigate the complex high school application process.
-Prior to working at AltSchool, Sumeet gained nearly a decade of classroom teaching experience, primarily as a high school and middle school science educator.
-She also gained experience at a technology startup working at Sidecar (a former competitor to Uber and Lyft), where she was first exposed to the transformative effect that technology could have within a static institution.
+Prior to working at AltSchool, Sumeet taught high school and middle school science for nearly a decade.
+Working at the startup Sidecar, she was inspired by the transformative effect that technology could have.
 She holds a B.A. in biology and an M.A. in science education from The University of Texas at Austin.